 c. d.

 Figure S2.
-Linear/nonlinear correlation curves and 95% confidence bands for each element among male. (a) linear correlation curve for Cd; (b) linear correlation curve for Rb; (c) nonlinear correlation curve for Cs; (d) nonlinear correlation curve for Sn.
+Linear/nonlinear correlation curves and 95% confidence bands for each element with the lifetime cancer risks of the tissues among males. (a) linear correlation curve for Cd; (b) linear correlation curve for Rb; (c) nonlinear correlation curve for Cs; (d) nonlinear correlation curve for Sn.

 Figure S3.
-Overall correlation of the mixture (estimates and 95% credible intervals) among female.
+Overall correlation of the mixture (estimates and 95% credible intervals) with the lifetime cancer risks of the tissues among females.
 The plot compared the lifetime cumulative risk when all the exposures are at a particular percentile to when all are at 50th percentile.
+X-axis (quantile) referred to the percentile of the metal and metalloid mixture, which was between the 25th and 75th in 5% increments; Y-axis (estimate) referred to estimated overall correlation of the mixture with the lifetime cumulative cancer risk.

 Figure S4.
-Overall correlation of the mixture (estimates and 95% credible intervals) among male.
+Overall correlation of the mixture (estimates and 95% credible intervals) with the lifetime cancer risks of the tissues among males.
 The plot compared the lifetime cumulative risk when all the exposures are at a particular percentile to when all are at 50th percentile.
+X-axis (quantile) referred to the percentile of the metal and metalloid mixture, which was between the 25th and 75th in 5% increments; Y-axis (estimate) referred to estimated overall correlation of the mixture with the lifetime cumulative cancer risk.

 b.